 I am an advocate and human being outside of my professional work and it would be incongruent for me to pretend otherwise.
 I am very clear about my values and politics online as I am throughout my life.

-I invoice clients after each session using HNRY.
+For private clients, I invoice after the session through HNRY.
 You must pay for the previous session before your next one.
 If you’re in difficulty around payment, let me know sooner rather than later and we can work something out!
 Please let me know if you are invoicing to another organisation at the time of booking.

-I see an external supervisor every fortnight, who offers advice and guidance on how to improve my practice.
+I receive regular professional supervision, which offers advice and guidance on how to improve my practice.
+Any cases discussed within supervision do not involve identifying details.

-Provisional membership of the New Zealand Association of Counsellors 2023
+Full membership of the New Zealand Association of Counsellors 2024

 Bachelor in Applied Counselling - Manukau Institute of Technology 2022